Starting as a dental hygienist

 Marzieh Farhadi Akinabad, who works at Mondhygiënist praktijk Groningen, did decide to become BIG-registered.
 "In my experience, patients appreciate that I can fill minor cavities right away, especially in children who still have their baby teeth."

-4. Health insurers and the AGB code
+3. Health insurers and the AGB code

-To submit a claim to a health insurance company, you will need a so-called AGB code (Algemeen Gegevens Beheer code).
+To submit a claim to a health insurance company, you will need an AGB code (Algemeen Gegevens Beheer code).
 You can request this code from Vektis (in Dutch).
 To request an AGB code, you have to be listed in the KVK Business Register.
 KVK will give you a KVK number and branch number.
 You will need the latter to request an AGB code.

 5. Recording patient data

-6. Taxes
+6. VAT

 Dental hygienists are exempt from VAT.
 This means you do not have to charge VAT, cannot reclaim VAT on costs or purchases, and do not have to file VAT returns.